Dr. Stacey A. Dixon

 Dr. Dixon holds both a Doctorate (2000) and Master’s degree (1995) in Mechanical Engineering (Biomechanics) from Georgia Institute of Technology, and a Bachelor’s degree in Mechanical Engineering (1993) from Stanford University.
 She was a Chemical Engineering (Tissue Engineering) postdoctoral fellow at the University of Minnesota (2000-2002).

-Dr. Dixon is a presidential appointee to the U.S. Coast Guard Academy Board of Visitors, and an advisor to the United States Geospatial Intelligence Foundation (USGIF) Board of Directors.
+Dr. Dixon is a presidential appointee to the U.S. Coast Guard Academy Board of Visitors, and a DoD liaison to the United States Geospatial Intelligence Foundation (USGIF) Board of Directors.

 Dr. Dixon is a native and current resident of the District of Columbia.